 Avid shoppers enjoy browsing in Freeport's downtown district, as well as in the county's smaller communities.
 If you are looking for a treasure from the past, you might find it in one of the many antique stores in Freeport and the surrounding communities.

 Looking to explore the great outdoors?

 Freeport and Stephenson County families live close to nature and enjoy a variety of recreational opportunities in all seasons.
 The Freeport Park District maintains more than 770 acres of parkland in eight parks, a nature preserve, and wetlands preserve.
 In addition, the district operates Park Hills Golf Course, with two 18-hole courses.
 Stretching north from Freeport, Illinois, to the Wisconsin state line, the Jane Addams Trail is a natural wonder.
-This multi-use 15 mile recreational trail offers beautiful scenery and is highlighted by 21 decked bridges passing wetlands, creeks, woods, prairies, geologic formations and farmland.
+This multi-use recreational trail offers beautiful scenery highlighted by 17 miles from Tutty's Crossing Trailhead to Wisconsin state line, 22 bridges, including the historic Van Buren Bridge erected in 1885 and a covered bridge outside Orangeville, and traverses northern Illinois through wetlands, creeks, woods, prairies, exposed rock embankments and farmland.

 How about absorbing some local culture?

 Freeport has lots to offer including art, history and theater.
 You can explore the six permanent exhibits at the Freeport Arts Center or visit the Americana and antique machinery exhibits at the Silver Creek Museum.
 The Winneshiek Players provide quality, live theater each season and are the oldest continuous amateur theater in the country.
 The Ferguson Fine Arts Theater, located on the campus of Highland Community College, features a variety of vocal and music concerts, live theater, and special performances.